The Street Overdose Response Team provides care, resources, and support to people who experience an overdose.

 • About half of the people who die from a drug overdose in San Francisco had prior contact with our emergency services.

 What is the Street Overdose Response Team?

-• We are rapidly growing our case list to support hundreds of San Franciscans at the highest risk of overdose
+• Case list expansion to support more San Franciscans at the highest risk of overdose.